Allergies and Tinnitus: How Are They Connected?

 Can allergies cause tinnitus?

 Technically speaking, allergies don’t cause your ears to ring; rather, they can cause pre-existing ear ringing to seem louder.
-Allergies can help amplify the perception of tinnitus through mechanical means via Eustachian tube issues.
-Alternatively, when apparent allergy symptoms (congestion, ear fullness and sinus headaches) are associated with tinnitus, it may actually be the manifestation of a migraine process.
+Allergies can amplify the perception of tinnitus via Eustachian tube issues.
+Alternatively, apparent allergy symptoms (congestion, ear fullness and sinus headaches) and tinnitus, when they occur together, may actually be the manifestation of an atypical migraine process.

 When you get clogged ears from an allergic reaction or when the migraine process is active in your brain, allergies and tinnitus become associated.
 In these cases, it's not truly “allergy-induced tinnitus”; rather, its “allergy associated tinnitus”.